WATCH | Magistrate in Joe Sibanyoni case might not face disciplinary consequences

 This is after she retired on Friday.

-Sowetan has learnt on Friday the office of chief magistrate Tuletu Tonjeni hosted a farewell party for her at a three-star wildlife estate and family resort located on the R40 highway between Mbombela and White River.
+Sowetan has learnt that on Friday, the office of chief magistrate Tuletu Tonjeni hosted a farewell party for her at a three-star wildlife estate and family resort located on the R40 highway between Mbombela and White River.
 Sowetan has also seen some of the videos of the event.

-Mbekezeli Benjamin, researcher and advocacy officer from Judge Matters, told Sowetan the Magistrates Commission has no disciplinary jurisdiction over her since she has retired.
+Mbekezeli Benjamin, researcher and advocacy officer from Judges Matter, told Sowetan the Magistrates Commission has no disciplinary jurisdiction over her since she has retired.

 “Regulations 26 of the 1994 regulations to the magistrate court allows the commission to appoint an investigator to conduct a preliminary investigation into the nature of the misconduct, and whether prima facie grounds of misconduct exist,” said Benjamin.